naropa/faowdi/README.md

 ### Introduction

-This program merges FAOSTAT and WDI data for user-selected items and countries.
+This program merges FAOSTAT and WDI data for user-selected items and countries in Stata.
 It then (optionally) runs regressions on user-selected variables and compiles all results into a single dataset.

 ### Instructions